-- · A majority of each Named Executive Officer's compensation is at-risk (i.e., variable and not fixed). - · A majority of each Named Executive Officer's compensation is tied to the Company's financial performance and growth in stockholder value. - · Forty percent of each Named Executive Officer's equity awards are subject to the Company achieving specific performance criteria over a three-year time horizon. - · Executive officers and directors are subject to stock ownership guidelines. - · The Company has adopted a compensation clawback policy and an anti-hedging/pledging policy that applies to all executive officers. - The Committee engages an independent compensation consultant to advise on executive compensation. - Assuming target performance is achieved, when applicable, and based on grant date values of equitybased awards.
+- A majority of each Named Executive Officer's compensation is at-risk (i.e., variable and not fixed). - A majority of each Named Executive Officer's compensation is tied to the Company's financial performance and growth in stockholder value. - Forty percent of each Named Executive Officer's equity awards are subject to the Company achieving specific performance criteria over a three-year time horizon. - Executive officers and directors are subject to stock ownership guidelines. - The Company has adopted a compensation clawback policy and an anti-hedging/pledging policy that applies to all executive officers. - The Committee engages an independent compensation consultant to advise on executive compensation.